 - East EPO collaborated with a vendor to create promotional videos and materials to support advertising CTE programs available at East Upper school.
 East EPO provided transportation resources to increase student access to work-based learning opportunities for CTE programs at East as well as new materials and resources to promote new and continued CTE opportunities for students. - The Panorama program will continue to be utilized during the 2024-25 school year to support data tracking within the Multi-tiered systems of support (MTSS) process. - Materials purchased to support district-wide CTE programs will continue to be utilized during instruction in the 2024-25 school year. - The Department of Teaching and Learning will continue utilizing several academic intervention and enrichment programs to promote achievement and address learning loss during the 2024-25 school year.
-To support reading K-12, RCSD plans to continue using iReady, Amplify, Really Great Reading, Amira and Power Up.
-In addition, the IXL program will continue to support targeted intervention for mathematics. - TCA Consulting and Realizing Others' Outstanding Talents provide social learning and provide professional development coaching for school leaders.
+To support reading K-12, RCSD plans to continue using iReady, Amplify, Really Great Reading, Amira, and Power Up.
+In addition, the IXL program will continue to support targeted intervention for mathematics.